 Struggling to get your strategy off the ground?
 Don’t overlook strategy activation!
 This nuanced step between strategic planning and execution has the power to move organizations forward with finesse.

-This blog post is excerpted from The Strategy Activation Playbook: A Practical Approach to Bringing Your Strategies to Life, by Aric Wood.
-Slated for release in September 2022, the book is available for pre-order here.
+This blog post is excerpted from The Strategy Activation Playbook: A Practical Approach to Bringing Your Strategies to Life, by Aric Wood, which is now available to order in our store.

 The Rise of Strategy Activation

 The term strategy activation began to appear in the 2010s, slowly at first and increasing steadily in popularity in the early 2020s.
 By 2021, Google appearances of the term were double what they were as recently as 2018–2019.
 We’ve seen a corresponding increase in blog posts, webinars, and even consulting practice areas using the term.

 There’s still a lot of confusion between the terms strategy activation, strategy execution, and strategy implementation.